Make homemade Pineapple Jam from scratch in under an hour! This recipe has just 3 ingredients and doesn't use pectin.

 Step 2: Combine all the ingredients in a medium saucepan - use 1.5 cups sugar to start (you can always add more later).

-Bring to a boil, stir, then lower the heat and let simmer for 40-50 minutes, or until it reaches a nice jam consistency.
-Stir frequently to ensure the sugars don't burn at the bottom.
+Bring to a boil over medium heat, stir, then lower the heat and let simmer for 40-50 minutes, or until it reaches a nice jam consistency.
+Stir frequently to ensure the sugars don't burn at the bottom of the pan.

 Remove from heat.
 Add more sugar and/or cinnamon if you wish.